vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-jaeger/install-advanced-jaeger.md

 As part of the [add-on](../../../../concepts/addons-and-settings/addons#jaeger) there is [Jaeger collector](https://www.jaegertracing.io/docs/latest/architecture/#collector), which requires storage to work.
 As a [storage backend](https://www.jaegertracing.io/docs/latest/deployment/#span-storage-backends) the Jaeger add-on from VK Cloud uses Elasticsearch, which is deployed in the form of several replicas.

+## Preparatory steps

+1. Review the [system requirements](/en/kubernetes/k8s/concepts/addons-and-settings/addons#available_addons) of the add-on to make sure you have enough resources to install it.

+   Jaeger add-on system requirements depend on the selected number of Elasticsearch replicas and the cluster environment.
+The minimum number of replicas is two, the default is three.
+Their number can be changed during the standard installation or installation on dedicated worker nodes.

+1. (Optional) Perform [manual scaling](/en/kubernetes/k8s/instructions/scale#scale_worker_nodes) of worker node groups or set up [automatic scaling](/en/kubernetes/k8s/instructions/scale#autoscale_worker_nodes).

 ## {heading(Installing add-on)[id=installing_addon]}

 [Several installation options](../../../../concepts/addons-and-settings/addons#features_of_installing_addons) are available for the add-on.

-Take into account the total [maximum system requirements](../../../../concepts/addons-and-settings/addons) of add-ons that will be placed on groups of worker nodes.

-Jaeger add-on [system requirements](../../../../concepts/addons-and-settings/addons#jaeger) depend on the selected number of Elasticsearch replicas and the cluster environment.
-The minimum number of replicas is two, the default is three.
-Their number can be changed during the standard installation or installation on dedicated worker nodes.

-If necessary, [perform manual scaling](../../../scale#scale_worker_nodes) for groups of worker nodes or [configure automatic scaling](../../../scale#autoscale_worker_nodes) before install.

 {tabs}